ros-controls/roadmap/design_drafts/hardware_interface.md

 The package `ros2_control_components` models hardware components of which are used by the `ros2_control` framework.
 These classes are used for storing run-time data and for access from controllers.
-The `BaseComponent` class which all members of this package should extend and its primary purpose is to keep logical order of.
+All classes in this package implement the `BaseComponent` interface.
+The primary purpose of this component is to separate the inheritance of `Robot` class versus `Sensor` and `Actuator` classes.
+This interface keeps references to the `ComponentHardwareInterface` interface and provides some basic functionality needed by all components.

 The `Component` class enables storing of values and necessary information like `frame_id`.
 The end-user should not use this class.
 The classes `Sensor` and `Actuator` are first level classes that can be used by a user.